tiger1deF/proteinTools/docs/source/usage.rst

 ----------------

-To create a protein item, you can use the ``Protein(<Identifier>, <species>)`` method, where species is human by default.
+To create a protein item, you can use the ``Protein(<Identifier>, <species>)`` method, where species is optional (human by default).
 Identifiers can be ChEMBL IDs, UniprotKB/Uniprot IDs, PDB IDs, or HGNC/Genecard IDs.

 The protein file can than be downloaded to a directory (default the user's current directory) with the ``.download`` method.
 Upon downloading the protein file (.pdb/.mmCIF from RCSB in the case of a PDB ID, or an Alphafold-generated structure otherwise), the protein will be populated with chains, residues, atoms, and other identifiers from the file.